IBM/kubernetes-networking/docs/services/nodeport.md

 Finish the [Services](services.md) and [ClusterIP](clusterip.md) labs.

-## NodePort
+## About NodePort

 To expose a Service to an external IP address, you have to create a ServiceType other than ClusterIP.
 When you send a request to the name of the service, `kube-proxy` looks up the name in the cluster `DNS server` and routes the request to the in-cluster IP address of the service.

 To allow external traffic into a kubernetes cluster, you need a `NodePort` ServiceType.
 When kubernetes creates a NodePort service, `kube-proxy` allocates a port in the range **30000-32767** and opens this port on the `eth0` interface of every node (the `NodePort`).
 Connections to this port are then forwarded to the service’s cluster IP.
 A gateway router typically sits in front of the cluster and forwards packets to the node.